 The applicants should have at least a four-year B.S degree in computer science.
 Admission to the program is competitive and depends on a student's GRE score and it is expected that applicants will have a high grade-point average.
 For non-English speaking applicants without a U.S. degree, a minimum TOEFL score of 550 is required.

-If the TOEFL score is less than 600, the applicant is program) encourages bright and highly motivated sturequired to take the English Proficiency Exam administered by the IIT Humanities Department.
+If the TOEFL score is less than 600, the applicant is required to take the English Proficiency Exam administered by the IIT Humanities Department.
 Applicants must submit three letters of recommendation.